A Beginner’s Guide to Buying, Selling, Using and Mining Litecoin:

 Transactions on the blockchain are grouped together into blocks which are then generated by miners who solve the math equation.
 Only one miner can solve each equation, and that miner receives the mining fee for the block.
 Then the whole process starts again.

 Would-be miners must also make sure they have the necessary amounts of RAM--the system favors large amounts of RAM in order to work efficiently.
 Finally, those interested in mining Litecoin have the choice to mine with a group or pool, or they can mine alone.
 Sites like We Use Litecoins can be used to find Litecoin pools to join other miners.

 One of the questions that has plagued cryptocurrency enthusiasts is how currencies will scale.
 Many admit that they don’t have a definite solution to the problem.
 Some are actually completely resistant to scaling the blockchain currencies, arguing that the upgrades will ruin the coins.

-Even after significant drops, the currency is trending upward since its inception.
 Many have mentioned how Litecoin is almost at the necessary threshold to scale, noting how scaling it could give it distinct value over and against other cryptocurrencies.
 The addition of the Litecoin Lighting Network, making transactions far more rapid, has only increased the need for scaling options.

 Litecoin has proven itself to be a dependable, quick, and flexible blockchain currency.
 Its widespread use across the globe and its rapidly growing platform have solidified its place as one of the premier cryptocurrencies.
 As it continues to grow, there is no doubt Litecoin will provide tremendous value to its users--whether by investing, purchasing usable goods, or having a little fun playing Litecoin poker.